 Data centers are acutally far more efficient, per computing cycle, than individual dispersed computers in homes and businesses, which for the most part are idle but still soak up power.

 Data centers can be used to host thousands of customers, or just one customer.
-They can focus on AI, or banking, or your email and photos, online shopping, national defense, stock trading, or any other digital purpose.
+They can focus on AI, cancer research, banking, your email and photos, online shopping, national defense, stock trading, or any other digital purpose.
 Most will cover many aspects of our life, in a single facility

-They put off a lot of heat, so mandatory cooling can be evaporative (akin to you sweating) or rankin cycle with refrigerants and compressors (like your refrigerator).
+They put off a lot of heat, so mandatory cooling can be evaporative (akin to you sweating) or vapor compression cycle with refrigerants and compressors (like your refrigerator).
+In water challenged Kansas, evaporative cooling is NOT recommended.

 Strict security is a must, and they may utilize hardened military grade security systems.